 For any sort of site, there are designs available.
 Categories such as business, eCommerce, hobbies, arts & crafts, personal, etc., are divided into templates.
 One big downside of it is that you can not change it once you have chosen a template.
 Using just the built-in tools, you can change and customize them as much as you like, but you can’t turn to another design.

-WordPress has hundreds of thousands free and paid themes available for users.
+WordPress has hundreds of thousands of free and paid themes available for users.
 With minimal funding, free themes come, but they also go through a strict process of approval.
 Paid themes typically provide more features and come with options for premium support.

 Themes on WordPress